canonical/ubuntu-core-docs/docs/how-to-guides/using-ubuntu-core.md

 Ubuntu Core and its applications run within a confined and transaction-based environment.
 This provides the robustness and security that makes Ubuntu Core ideal for embedded device deployment, but it also requires a different approach from classic Ubuntu systems.

 Application management, system configuration and update schedules in Ubuntu Core are managed by *snapd*, the snap packaging daemon.
-Snap features are explained comprehensively in the [Snap documentation](https://snapcraft.io/docs), while our [Ubuntu Core documentation](https://ubuntu.com/core/docs) handles the elements of the _snap_ ecosystem that are specifically applicable to Ubuntu Core.
+Snap features are explained comprehensively in the [Snap documentation](https://snapcraft.io/docs), while our {ref}`Ubuntu Core documentation <ref-index_ubuntu-core-documentation>` handles the elements of the _snap_ ecosystem that are specifically applicable to Ubuntu Core.

 ```{admonition} Create your own images
 :class: tip